top of page

 Happy Anniversary to us!
 Sixteen years of magical moments and travels around the world.
 We are blessed to have found each other and to be on this epic journey of unwrapping the layers of the world together.
 I had fun collecting all these beautiful moments to surprise hubby this morning.

-Straight to lunch today as we sailed towards Belize to enjoy a romantic lunch and were truly spoilt by our beautiful team in Lindstrom.
+We went straight to lunch today as we sailed towards Belize to enjoy a romantic lunch and were truly spoiled by our beautiful team in Lindstrom.

 Upon arriving back at our suite, we were overwhelmed; we had a fabulous colourful display to celebrate our special day.
 Thank you, Francis!